duncan/dev/public/software/interviews/tripping-over-my-own-ego.md

 How’d the third one go?
 Better.

-I did a bunch of exercises on [Exercism][exo] and [HackerRank][hr].
+I prepared by doing a bunch of exercises on [Exercism][exo] and [HackerRank][hr].
 I found that I kind of like doing these kinds of problems.
 More importantly, I spent a bunch of time working on my attitude.
 I got myself to the point (for the most part, anyway) where I could go into it without focusing on the fact that I thought the entire exercise was pointless or useless.
 I still had a lot of performance anxiety and didn’t perform as well as I should have, but at least I didn’t bomb.

 [exo]: https://exercism.io
 [hr]: https://www.hackerrank.com